polystat/awesome-bugs/code/JavaRecursionExamples/mutualrec/non_term_2_derived_explicit_decoration/README.md

 # Lines       : (34, 42), (34, 50)
 ```

-## *NOTE*: the pairs of numbers in parentheses indicate the lines containing mutually recursive calls.
+## *NOTE*: the groups of numbers in parentheses indicate the lines containing mutually recursive calls.